v1ct0r/Kommunicate-Web-SDK/README.md

 - Inside the general tab search for GOOGLE PROJECTS and click on your service account.
 - After getting redirected to your SERVICE ACCOUNT, create a key in JSON format for your project from the actions section and it will get automatically downloaded.

-### Step 2: Create a free Kommunicate account
+### Step 2: Create a free Snap account
-Create a free account on [Kommunicate](https://dashboard.kommunicate.io/signup) and navigate to the [Bots section](https://dashboard.kommunicate.io/bots/bot-integrations).
+Create a free account on [Snap](https://dashboard.snap.io/signup) and navigate to the [Bots section](https://dashboard.snap.io/bots/bot-integrations).

-### Step 3: Integrate your Dialogflow chatbot with Kommunicate
+### Step 3: Integrate your Dialogflow chatbot with Snap
 - In the Bot integrations section, choose Dialogflow.
 A popup window will open.
 - Upload your Key file here and proceed.
 - Give a name and image to your chatbot.
 It will be visible to the users chatting with your chatbot.
 - Enable/Disable chatbot to human handoff.
 If enabled, it will automatically assign conversations to humans in case the chatbot is not able to answer.

 ### Step 4: Install the chat widget on your website
-You can install the Kommunicate chat widget on your website by adding a code snippet to your website.
-More information on how to integrate with your website [here](https://docs.kommunicate.io/docs/web-installation.html).
+You can install the Snap chat widget on your website by adding a code snippet to your website.
+More information on how to integrate with your website [here](https://docs.snap.io/docs/web-installation.html).

-> Note: Here's a [sample chatbot](https://docs.kommunicate.io/docs/bot-samples) for you to get started with Dialogflow.
+> Note: Here's a [sample chatbot](https://docs.snap.io/docs/bot-samples) for you to get started with Dialogflow.

 ## Other Features

 **Live chat widget:**  Make it easier for your visitors and users to reach you with an instant website and in-app support through chat.
 The widget is highly customizable.

 **Chatbots:** Automate and speed up your customer service by integrating AI-powered chatbots.
-Build your chatbots and deploy them using Kommunicate and seamlessly add them in the live chat.
+Build your chatbots and deploy them using Snap and seamlessly add them in the live chat.

 **Conversations:** Manage all your customer queries coming from the live chat plugin.
 Easily manage and assign agents to cater to user conversations.